jenkinsci/packaging/credentials/README.md

 * OS X keychain file that contains a valid installer signing certificate issued from Apple.
   This requires you to be a member of the Mac Developer Program.
 Create a separate keychain, add your code signing key and certificate, and use this keychain file.
-* TODO: gpg key for Linux
+* GPG secret/public keypair in separate GPG public keyring and GPG secret keyring.

 `test.mk` contains the variable definitions to point to those files.

 ## Creating your own GPG key
 Export your public key & private key